ludouzi/virtual-desktop-bar/README.md

 And actually, the whole reason for creating this plasmoid was about the aesthetics in the first place, as I consider the Plasma's default Pager applet, with its fixed-size rectangles and window shapes, to be quite ugly, to put it straight.

+This fork adds an optional border for relevant styles, with options for thickness and color.

 ## Features

 * Switching, adding, removing, renaming, moving desktops